iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> Good but I wish it would say when reach each new target an didn't recognise 100 mins brisk walking.
+Also week appears to be Mon to sun not 7 days won't matter after first week.<br> :date: __2021-03-31 15:12:06__

+> earlier version had problems, but app now seems stable and works well.
+Would be nice to have an csv export feature for the walk data.<br> :date: __2021-03-31 07:38:44__

+> Good app but obviously requires you to carry your phone around.<br> :date: __2021-03-29 13:07:20__

 > Make sure you put your phone in a trouser pocket, if the phone is in a shirt pocket it will not record.<br> :date: __2021-03-26 10:49:01__